vkocubinsky/SublimeTableEditor/README.rst

 3. Move to beginning of the current table field and move to end of the current table field has differnt keybinding and emacs has additional feature move to previous/next table field if cursor already in begin/end of the table column.

+4. Move row up / Move row down is standard sublime feature and can be done with ctrl+shift+up, ctrl+shift+down.

 -----------
 Key binding
 -----------